sagarlekar/shp2wkt/README.md

 shp2wkt
 =======

 A utility to convert Shapefile to Text (Well Known Text).
-Shp2wkt can be used as a command line tools and also as a ruby module.
+Shp2wkt can be used as a command line tools and also as a ruby class.

 ### Usage as a command line itility
 ```